MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ### -AutomaticallyStartCopilot

-This policy gives admins the ability to auto-start copilot.
+This policy gives admins the ability to auto-start Copilot.

 ```yaml
 Type: String